jaimehrubiks/mdwebreader/readme.md

     > git clone https://github.com/jaimehrubiks/mdwebreader.git myproject && cd myproject

-1. Deploy your proyect markdown files in the 'docs' (or any other) directory, or copy these files into your proyect root.
+1. Deploy your project markdown files in the 'docs' (or any other) directory, or copy these files into your project root.

-    > mv /path/proyectDir ./docs
+    > mv /path/projectDir ./docs

 1. Update index (each time tree changes)